SarahHenze/QPuB/README.md

 ## Getting started

 The following instructions will help you to download QPuB and execute the same to estimate the conversion factors for your peptide products.
-QPuB is designed to be invoked using the command line arguments.
+QPuB is designed to be invoked using the command line arguments as well from RStudio but with little modifcations in the code.

 ### Prerequisites

 In order to run QPuB, users MUST install [**R** ≥ 3.5.0](https://www.r-project.org/) and the following packages: